brunogama/Networking/Documentation/TESTING_GUIDE.md

 ## Testing Philosophy

-ModernNetworking is designed with testability as a core principle:
+Networking is designed with testability as a core principle:

 ### Protocol-Based Design
 - All major components implement protocols